 Advantages of DAM

-Editor’s note: This article was originally published on September 4, 2008 and has been updated for relevancy.
+Note: This article was originally published in September 2008 and has been regularly updated to remain current.